-The Missouri Department of Elementary and Secondary Education has heard of a few K-12 public schools and school boards who have chosen not to be as restrictive in their COVID-19 quarantines and contact tracing procedures as their local health department.
+The Missouri Department of Elementary and Secondary Education has heard of a few K-12 public schools and school boards who have chosen not to be as restrictive in their COVID-19 quarantines and contact tracing procedures as recommended by their local health department.
 Spokeswoman Mallory McGowin said their protocol must meet the minimum requirements set forth by their local public health agency.

 “When we have become aware of those, we have worked as a team here in this building and with our DESE area supervisors of instruction to make clear to those school leaders that we do believe they are stepping outside of their authority and to address the number of concerns that we have,” McGowin said during Tuesday’s State Board of Education meeting.
 “The potential that we are jeopardizing student and staff health is among the top of those concerns.
 We also are concerned that increases the potential for outbreaks, which could lead to a lack of in-person learning.”